 A large piece printed by plate in blue at Bromley Hall in 1785 (below) shows a landscape of classical ruins, rivers, farm animals and people.
 There is also a dwelling house, with an intriguing figure in the doorway, and a church nearby.
 The vegetation, we thought, seemed to be exotic and we wondered what influences there were behind this.
 We also noted the small print border sewn on to the textile.

 Our final piece, printed in red with a recurring flower and leaf motif (12A-1884) was the earliest textile displayed for us.
 A block-printed furnishing cotton, it was acquired by the Museum from an Icelandic source in the 1880s.
 Thought to be English in origin; William Sherwin of West Ham In London was granted a patent ‘for a new way of printing broad callicoe” in 1676 and he was probably the first English manufacturer to print textiles using madder dyes and mordants to fix the dye.

 This was a great visit and an inspiring introduction to the project.
-Wonderful to examine closely, some early Lea Valley textiles.
+It was wonderful to examine closely some early Lea Valley textiles.

 Photographs by Heather McDonough